-1 Introduction
+1. Introduction

-A number of publications showed both commonalities and differences in the manifestation of COVID-19 and common pneumonia (CP) in chest CT scans.
-Both conditions give rise to lesions like Ground Glass Opacity (GGO) and Consolidation (C), but they manifest in different ways.
-In COVID-19 patients GGO is present more often (number of lesions/scan slice), and tends to be bilateral, subsegmental C areas are also present more often compared to the patients with CP [ZYW $^+$ 20, LFBL20].
-The absolute majority of patients with COVID-19 display either GGO, or Consolidation, or a mix of both [ZZX $^+$ 20], and GGO lesions are more diffused, larger in size, and spread over larger areas [LFBL20].
-The problem with these findings is that many of them are not statistically significant, e.g. the difference in the location of lesions in [LFBL20], and sample sizes are quite small (e.g. n = 34 in [ZYW $^+$ 20]).
-As a result, a number of machine learning methods were recently developed to assist experts in determining the diagnosis using chest CT scans.
+Many publications showed commonalities and differences in the manifestation of COVID-19 and common pneumonia (CP) in chest CT scans.
+Both conditions give rise to lesions like Ground Glass Opacity (GGO) and Consolidation (C), but they manifest differently.
+In COVID-19 patients, GGO is present more often (number of lesions/scan slice) and tends to be bilateral.
+Subsegmental C areas are also present more often than the patients with CP [1], [2].
+The absolute majority of patients with COVID-19 display either GGO, or Consolidation, or a mix of both [3], and GGO lesions are more diffused, larger in size, and spread over larger areas [2].
+The problem with these findings is that many of them are not statistically significant, e.g., the difference in the location of lesions in [2] and sample sizes are relatively small (e.g., n=34 in [4]).
+As a result, several machine learning methods were recently developed to help experts determine the diagnosis using chest CT scans.

-The two-class problems (COVID-19 vs CP, COVID-19 vs Control) is inherently easier to solve due to fewer false positives than the three-class problem (COVID-19 vs CP vs Control).
-Some of the best solutions for the two-class problems presented in [ZZHX20, ZLS+20] include DenseNet169, ResNet50 and DRE-Net [SZL+].
-Solutions for the three-class problem using chest CT scans include ResNet18 [BGCB20], ResNet50 [LQX+20], COVIDNet-CT [GWW20] and multiscale spatial pyramid [YWR+20] as feature extractors.
-The disadvantage of most COVID-19 detectors is either evaluating the model on a small amount of data [BGCB20, LQX+20], implying weak capacity for generalization, or dependence on a large dataset and data balancing tricks [GWW20, YWR+20] for training models.
+The two-class problems (COVID-19 vs. CP, COVID-19 vs. Control) are inherently easier to solve due to fewer false positives than the three-class problem (COVID-19 vs. CP vs. Control).
+Some of the best solutions for the two-class problems presented in [5], [6] include DenseNet169, ResNet50, and DRE-Net [7].
+Solutions for the three-class problem using chest CT scans include ResNet18 [8], ResNet50 [9], COVIDNet-CT [10] and multiscale spatial pyramid [1] as feature extractors.
+The disadvantage of most COVID-19 detectors is either evaluating the model on a small amount of data [8], [9], implying weak capacity for generalization, or dependence on a large dataset and data balancing tricks [1], [10] for training models.

-Semantic segmentation is the prediction of object's masks from images by predicting the class at a pixel level.
-Semantic segmentation models like FCN and U-Net are widely used to segment GGO, C and other lesions.
-These predicted masks are often used in combination with the extracted features to predict the class of the image, [ZLS+20, WGM+20], improving the final prediction over the baseline feature extractor.
-Models like Mask R-CNN [HGDG17] solve a the combined problem of object detection (localization) using bounding boxes and prediction of the object's mask, known as instance segmentation.
-In this paper we compare three ways to predict instances of lesions' masks.
+Semantic segmentation predicts the object's masks from images by predicting the class at a pixel level.
+Semantic segmentation models like FCN and U-Net are widely used to segment GGO, C, and other lesions.
+These predicted masks are often used in combination with the extracted features to predict the image's class [6], [11], improving the final prediction over the baseline feature extractor.
+Models like Mask R-CNN [12] solve the combined problem of object detection (localization) using bounding boxes and predicting the object's mask, known as instance segmentation.
+In this paper, we compare three ways to predict instances of lesions' masks.
 First, we use only masks for GGO areas, merging C with the background.
 Secondly, we merge GGO and C masks in a single 'lesion' mask.
-Finally, we keep separate masks for GGO and C instances (this approach was first presented in [TS20]).
+Finally, we keep separate masks for GGO and C instances (this approach was first presented in [13]).
 The first two are 1+1 class problem (1 object class + background, the latter is a 2+1 problem (2 object classes + background).
-Our choices are explained by the observations that areas with GGO have larger sizes and are observed more frequently than areas with C in COVID-19 patients, hence GGO class alone may be sufficient for COVID-19 prediction.
+The observations explain our choices that areas with GGO have larger sizes and are observed more frequently than areas with C in COVID-19 patients, hence GGO class alone may be sufficient for COVID-19 prediction.